openshift/enhancements/enhancements/workload-partitioning/cpu-limits-workload-partitioning.md

 type Resources struct {
 	// Specifies the number of CPU shares this pod has access to.
 	CPUShares uint64 `json:"cpushares,omitempty"`
-    // Specifies the CPU quota this pod is limited to in microseconds.
+	// Specifies the CPU quota this pod is limited to.
 	CPUQuota int64 `json:"cpuquota,omitempty"`
+	// Specifies the CPU period to use for these workloads CPUPeriod uint64 `json:"cpuperiod,omitempty"`
 	// Specifies the cpuset this pod has access to.
 	CPUSet string `json:"cpuset,omitempty"`
+}

+// ResourceAnnotation describes extra information that is not part of the CRIO config but is used to contain
+// extra information that is passed down from the pod. type ResourcesAnnotation struct {
+	Resources
+	// Specifies the CPU limit in millicores this will be used to calculate the cpu quota.
+	CPULimit int64 `json:"cpulimit,omitempty"`
 }
 ```